pedra/electronize/README.md

 ### Pack

 This command creates the packaged files to be sent to users to install the application.
-We will soon have more details in the documentation on packaging particularities for different operating systems \(MacOs, Linux and Windows\).
+We will soon have more details in the <a href="https://www.electron.build">documentation</a> on packaging particularities for different operating systems \(MacOs, Linux and Windows\).

 ```text
 npm run dist
 ```

-And check the ./dist directory.
+Than, check the ./dist directory.

 ### More